Don Nelson: Boston Celtics (1965–1976)

-In 1973–1974, after rebuilding, the Celtics finished 56–26 under coach Tommy Heinsohn, as Nelson averaged 11.5 points and 4.2 rebounds in 21.3 minutes at age 33.
-Nelson and Havlicek were now joined by Jo Jo White, Dave Cowens, Paul Westphal, Paul Silas and Don Chaney on the roster.
+In the 1973–74 season, after rebuilding, the Celtics finished 56–26 under coach Tommy Heinsohn, as Nelson averaged 11.5 points and 4.2 rebounds in 21.3 minutes at age 33.
+Nelson and Havlicek were now joined by Jo Jo White, Dave Cowens, Paul Westphal, Paul Silas, and Don Chaney on the roster.

-In the first playoff round against the Buffalo Braves (today's Los Angeles Clippers), Nelson scored over 20 points three times, averaging 15.7 points in the Celtics' a 4–2 series victory.
-In the Eastern Conference finals against the New York Knicks, Nelson scored 23 points in a game 2 win, averaging 15 points in the 4–1 series victory.
-The Knicks had beaten the Celtics in the playoffs the previous two seasons.
+In the first playoff round against the Buffalo Braves, Nelson scored over 20 points three times, averaging 15.7 points as the Celtics won in six games.
+In the Eastern Conference finals against the New York Knicks (a team that had beat Boston in the playoffs in the past two seasons), Nelson scored 23 points in a game 2 win, averaging 15 points as Boston won in five games.

-In the 1974 NBA Finals, the Celtics faced the Milwaukee Bucks, with Kareem Abdul-Jabbar, Oscar Robertson and Bobby Dandridge.
+In the 1974 NBA Finals, the Celtics faced the Milwaukee Bucks, whise lineup included Kareem Abdul-Jabbar, Oscar Robertson, and Bobby Dandridge.
 In game seven at Milwaukee, Nelson started over Silas and played a key part in double-teaming Abdul-Jabbar.
-He scored six points in 17 minutes as Boston had a 13-point halftime lead and won 102–87, securing their 4th NBA Championship with Nelson.
+He scored six points in 17 minutes as Boston had a 13-point halftime lead and won 102–87, securing their fourth NBA championship with Nelson.

-Nelson played his last season in 1975–1976, and won his 5th NBA Championship as Boston defeated the Phoenix Suns in the 1976 NBA Finals 4–2.
+Nelson played his last season in the 1975–76 season, and won his fifth NBA championship as Boston defeated the Phoenix Suns in the 1976 NBA Finals in six games.
 Nelson averaged 6.4 points and 2.4 rebounds in the regular season and 9.1 points and 2.9 rebounds in the playoffs.

 Career totals

-Nelson averaged more than 10 points per game every season between 1968–69 and 1974–75 (before the introduction of the three-point shot).
+Nelson averaged more than 10 points per game every season between 1968–69 and 1974–75.
 He led the NBA in field-goal percentage in 1974–75 at age 34, the oldest and shortest player to do so.
 Nelson was coined as one of the best "sixth men" ever to play in the NBA.
 He was also known for his distinctive one-handed style for shooting free throws.
 He would place the ball in his shooting hand, lean in almost off-balance and toe the free-throw line with his right foot and his left leg trailing.
-He would then push the ball toward the basket completely with his right hand while springing with his right knee and lifting the trailing foot in a sort of "hop".
+He would then push the ball toward the basket completely with his right hand while springing with his right knee and lifting his trailing foot in a sort of "hop".

 Nelson retired as a player following the 1975–76 season.
 His number 19 jersey was retired to the Boston Garden rafters in 1978.
-In 872 games with Boston over 11 seasons, Nelson averaged 11.4 points, 5.2 rebounds and 1.6 assists.
+In 872 games with Boston over 11 seasons, Nelson averaged 11.4 points, 5.2 rebounds, and 1.6 assists.

-Overall, in 1053 career NBA games, Nelson averaged 10.3 points, 4.9 rebounds and 1.4 assists in 20.6 minutes, shooting 48.4% from the floor and 76.9% from the line.
-In 150 career playoff games, Nelson averaged 10.5 points, 4.8 rebounds and 1.4 assists in 21.4 minutes, shooting 49.8% from the floor and 81.9% from the line.
+Overall, in 1053 career NBA games, Nelson averaged 10.3 points, 4.9 rebounds, and 1.4 assists in a 20.6 minutes per game average, shooting 48.4% from the floor and 76.9% from the line.
+In 150 career playoff games, Nelson averaged 10.5 points, 4.8 rebounds, and 1.4 assists in 21.4 minutes, shooting 49.8% from the floor and 81.9% from the line.